Musings of an Engineer

 9 min read

-timeline ot transformative technology from 90s to 2020s
+timeline of transformative technology from 90s to 2020s

 Preface

-I’m not a historian and not an expert in neural networks.
-I am an engineer and maybe a self-proclaimed technologist.
-This is all based on my lived experiences, by observing and using these technologies in my day-to-day.
-I’m writing this for my own self-reflection and to capture my thoughts around Agentic AI at this point in history.
-I’ll be interested to revisit this in a year or two and see how my feelings have changed.
+I’m not a historian or an expert in neural networks.
+I’m an engineer and, maybe, a self-proclaimed technologist.
+This is based on my lived experience of observing and using these technologies in my day-to-day life.
+I’m writing this as a form of self-reflection and to capture my thoughts on Agentic AI at this point in history.
+I’ll be interested to revisit this post in a year or two and see how my feelings have changed.

 Offline

 Growing up, I was interested in technology from an early age.
-We had a computer in our house for at least a good portion of my life.
-My dad had a co-worker who tinkered on PCs, and he purchased a PC from him, for us to use.
-The first one, that I can remember, was a I486SX machine that ran at 33MHz.
-5ΒΌ" floppy bay, no network, a miniscule amount (by today’s standards) of RAM and HDD space; it was my first computer.
+We had a computer in our house for a good portion of my childhood.
+My dad had a co-worker who tinkered on PCs, and he bought one from him for us to use.
+The first one I remember was an i486SX machine that ran at 33MHz.
+It had a 5ΒΌ" floppy bay, no network connection, and a minuscule amount (by today’s standards) of RAM and HDD space; it was my first computer.

 a vintage pc with doom on the screen